sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 ### Project Proposal

-This coming Monday you will be meeting with us to discuss your plans for this project.
-You should come to next class with a PRINTED copy of a document that describes the main idea of your project.
-We will only have 5 minutes to meet with each team, so we ask that you come to the meeting without your laptop, but with a printed version of your document.
-You should designate one of the two team members to take notes.
-Here are the questions your document should
+You can begin working on a project proposal as soon as you select your partner.
+Part of the Thursday 2/23 class will be dedicated to approving project proposals.
+We encourage you to speak with NINJAs before this date during office hours (or an impromptu session arranged via Slack).
+By classtime on Thursday 2/23, you should be able to provide a link to a proposal document (e.g., a google doc) that describes the main idea of your project.
+The professors will review the proposals approved by NINJAs.

-address:
+Your proposal document should address:

   * What is the main idea of your project?
 What topics will you explore and what will you generate?
 What is your minimum viable product?
 What is a stretch goal?
-  * What are your learning goals for this project?
+  * What are your learning goals for this project (for each member)?
   * What libraries are you planning to use? (if you don't know enough yet, please outline how you will decide this question during the beginning phase of the project).
   * What do you plan to accomplish by the mid-project check-in?
 (See below for some generic goals; edit to suit your particular project)
   * What do you view as the biggest risks to you being successful on this project?

 This deliverable will not factor into your project grade.
-The purpose is purely to allow us to help shape your project in useful directions.**
+The purpose is purely to allow us to help shape your project in useful directions - and potenially adapt classtime to better prepare you for your journeys.**
 **

-**Note: just because we will not have a chance to go over your project proposal until Monday 2/29 doesn't mean that you should wait until this meeting to actually start your project.**
+**Note: you can start your project before professors have seen your proposals**

 ### Mid-Project Checkin

 We are requiring a mid-project check-in for this project.
-You must meet with a NINJA by end-of-the-day Thursday March 3rd (we do not have class on that day).
+You must meet with a NINJA by end-of-the-day Thursday March 2nd (we do not have class on that day).
 The grading for this checkin will be 0% if you miss it or blow it off, 50% if you have minimal work done before the checkin, and 100% if you have made a sincere effort to get your project off the ground.
 The mid-project checkin